A Sketch of the History of the Second Mississippi Infantry Regiment: The End: Petersburg and Capture at Hatcher's Run

 For the next five months, the 2nd Mississippi settled into the “routine” of trench warfare.
 Many aspects of their life in the trenches would become familiar to their grandchildren in France more than fifty years later.
 Few casualties were suffered, but constant diligence was required because enemy sharpshooters and artillery shells, especially the high-trajectory mortars, were an ever-present threat.

 By early 1865, the 2nd Mississippi was reported to be under the command of Lieutenant Colonel John Blair, who had been promoted and exchanged following his capture in the Railroad Cut at Gettysburg.
-However, Blair would once more be taken prisoner at Hatcher’s Run during the fighting on February 5-7, 1865.
 Colonel Stone was dispatched with a detail of several men on January 8, 1865 to return to Mississippi.
 He was to recruit and try and round up absentees in an attempt to rebuild the brigade’s depleted numbers.
 Several companies of the regiment were consolidated at this time because they had been so severely reduced.
 The 2nd Mississippi probably mustered fewer than 150 effectives at this point in time.
-Command of the regiment was placed in the hands of the one captain still present with the regiment, William F. Harvey of Company K.
+With Colonel Stone's departure, Lieutenant Colonel Blair became the last acting commander of the 2nd Mississippi.

 On March 25, 1865, Lee decided to gamble on an attack against Fort Stedman to try and break Grant’s stranglehold on Petersburg.
 Major General John B. Gordon was to lead the attack.
 As a diversion, elements of Davis’ Brigade demonstrated against the Federals at Hawks’ Farm.
 Gordon captured the fort, but could not hold it against the overwhelming Federal counterattacks.